Frequently Asked Questions About Christianity, Answered Honestly!

 -by Tony Warren

-Is gambling a sin?
+s gambling a sin?
 What does the Bible say about gambling?
-Sadly, most Christians "today" will avoid the question altogether or simply speak against the problem of compulsive gamblers.
-But does that really address the real issue that was almost universally understood in this country a generation ago.
-Because Christian people were God fearing assiduous souls that recognized this as a cancer-like desease that threatened the very fabric of moral society.
-Sadly, in our day this conscientious and scrupulous nature is all but gone from the Church.
-And the Biblical principles are secondary to the "greater good."
+Sadly, most Christians "today" will avoid the question altogether or simply attack the problem of "compulsive" gamblers.
+But does that really address the real issue that was almost universally understood in this country a generation ago?
+Because Christian people were God-fearing assiduous souls who recognized this as a cancer-like disease that threatened the very fabric of moral society.
+Sadly, in our day this conscientious and moral nature is all but gone from the church.
+Today, Biblical principles seem secondary to the "greater good."

-While it is true that the Bible does not explicitly forbid lotteries, gambling or betting, it does give ample proofs that these forms of gambling are of the flesh carnal, and not something that the conscientious Christian should indulge in.
-The key word being "conscientious."
-Scripture is replete with the timeless Biblical principles for living God glorifying lives.
-It is a book profitable for doctrine, reproof, correction and instruction in righteousness, and a treasure trove of answers to all questions, including gambling.
-Its purpose is that we might be thoroughly furnished unto all good works as we live in this world.
-Therefore, to find our answer, we must carefully examine just what gambling is, and see if it measures up to God's word concerning our standard for living.
-Because we can never assume that because something is not explicitly mentioned in scripture, that it is therefore not a sin.
-For example, turning ourselves into mindless vegetables by using mind altering drugs is not "explicitly" mentioned in scripture either, but it is a sin never-the-less and clearly violates God's law.
+While it is true that the Bible does not explicitly forbid lotteries, gambling, or betting, it does give ample proof that these forms of gambling are of the flesh or carnal, and not something that the conscientious Christian should indulge in.
+The key word here is "conscientious."
+Scripture is replete with the timeless Biblical principles for living God-glorifying lives.
+It is a book profitable for doctrine, reproof, correction, and instruction in righteousness, and is a treasure trove of answers to all questions, including gambling.
+Its purpose is that we might be thoroughly furnished unto all good works as we live out our lives in service to God in this world.
+Therefore, to find our answer, we must carefully examine exactly what gambling is, and see if it measures up to God's word concerning our standard of living.
+We can never assume that because something is not explicitly mentioned by word in Scripture, it is therefore not a sin.
+For example, turning ourselves into mindless vegetables by using mind-altering drugs is not "explicitly" mentioned in scripture, but it is nonetheless a sin and clearly violates God's law.
 How do we know?
-We know by searching the scriptures circumspectly, letting it define its own terms in what this encompasses, and comprehending how it measures up to God's word concerning our standard for living. the word sheds a light upon our actions, and to the humble in Spirit, reproves us of sin.
+We know by searching the scriptures circumspectly and letting its words define their own terms in what God's laws include.
+We can then comprehend how our behaviors measure up to God's word concerning our standard for living.
+The word of God sheds ample light upon our actions, and to the humble in Spirit, it reproves us of sin.

 Proverbs 6:23

-The only way that we will know the truth about gambling is to allow the light of God's word to train us in the way of life.
+The only way that we will know the truth about gambling is to allow the light of God's word to train us in the way we should live our lives.
 But to do that requires that we have the will and desire to receive its corrections and reproofs.
-And to accept its definitions of sin, rather than lean upon our own understanding of it.
-And when we do that we see illustrated that the very nature of gambling is one of a carnal lust for quick gain, by way of chance.
-It is exciting (to the flesh) and gives a false hope of the satisfaction of quick riches and the carnal pleasures of the game.
+We must have the Spirit to accept its definitions of sin, rather than lean upon our own understanding of it.
+When we do that, we see illustrated that the very nature of gambling is one of man's carnal lust for quick gain by way of chance.
+It is exciting (to the flesh) and gives a false hope of the satisfaction of quick riches in our lust for the game and carnal pleasures of this life.
 Could such an inordinate love of acquiring money in this way be in any way virtuous?
 Because if it is not virtuous, it is sin.
-Selah!

 Romans 14:23

-Can a conscientious Christian have faith in gambling?
-For what is not of faith is sin.
-Seeking quick riches by games of chance is neither a moral, nor an honorable profession for anyone, much less someone taking on the name of Christ.
+Can a conscientious Christian have faith in his gambling?
+Because we know from God's word that what is not of faith, is sin.
+Seeking quick riches by games of chance is neither a moral nor honorable profession for anyone, much less someone taking upon Him the name of Christ.
 The Bible warns us that the root of all the evils is monetary love.
-The love of playing games to obtain money is not moral, and brings no one closer to God.
+The love of playing games to obtain money is not moral and brings no one closer to God.
 In point of fact, it often drives them farther away.
-Which is yet another reason Christians should abstain from this.
+This is yet another reason Christians should abstain from this obvious vice.

 1st Timothy 6:5-11